8 Essential Oils For Autoimmune Diseases

 Helping manage allergy symptoms

 Relieving muscle soreness

-Because Chamomile is so relaxing and calming, adding a little to a massage oil or your favorite carrier oil can reduce discomfort at the site of sore joints while providing emotional benefits.
+Because Chamomile is so relaxing and calming, adding a little to a massage oil or diluting it your favorite carrier oil (such as Fractionated Coconut oil) to apply topically can reduce discomfort at the site of sore joints while providing emotional benefits.

 If you have psoriasis or other chronic skin conditions:

 Always dilute essential oils with a carrier oil at a ratio of 1% or lower

 Perform a skin patch test before applying copiously

 Cease use if irritation occurs